It takes skill, experience, and practice to control the temperature of your grill or smoker accurately and consistently for quality cooking.

 If you don’t want to bother sealing everything tight, just think of these as a permanent vent opening and adjust the other vents accordingly.

 If you’re having a problem getting up to the right temperature, the grill may not be getting enough air.
 Typically, that means ash build up in the bottom vent.

 Always empty ashes before starting a new fire.
 Make sure the coals aren’t directly on the vents but supported above them on a grate.
 Replace the grate if it burns through.

 Also, make sure you thermometers are properly calibrated and reading the correct temperatures.
 There’s nothing worse than doing everything right, but failing because your thermometer doesn’t read right.

 If you’re cooking in windy or winter conditions, you may want to invest in an insulating blanket or build a windbreak around your grill.
-Cheaper grills and smokers especially lose a lot of temp due to being badly insulated with thin walls, and cold, wet and windy weather can make reaching and maintaining temps very difficult.
+Especially cheaper grills and smokers lose a lot of temp due to being badly insulated with thin walls, and cold, wet and windy weather can make reaching and maintaining temps very difficult.